Technical draw

 A technical draw is a term used in boxing when a fight has to be stopped because a fighter is unable to continue from an accidental injury (usually cuts) or foul.

 Draws occur when the bout goes to the scorecards, and the officials cannot determine a winner.
 If a winner is determined, the decision is referred to as a technical decision.

 Technical draws also occur when a bout has not completed a certain number of rounds (usually four), which makes it not an "official fight."
 Most states have eliminated the technical draw decision for bouts that do not go a required distance and have replaced it with a no contest, although the United Kingdom still uses the technical draw.

+Technical draws are also used in boxing in cases of an injury caused by a deliberate foul.
+If a foul results in one boxer being injured, and later being unable to continue, a decision will be made based on scorecards, with a penalty on the offending boxer that he cannot win the match.
+The boxer injured by the foul can win the match on the scorecards, but if the offending boxer is ahead, the match is declared a technical draw.